albertogasparin/react-magnetic-di/README.md

   <!--a href="CONTRIBUTING"><img src="https://img.shields.io/badge/PRs-welcome-brightgreen.svg" /></a-->
 </p>

-A new take for dependency injection in React for your tests, storybooks and even experiments in production.
+A new take for dependency injection / dependency replacement in React for your tests, storybooks and even experiments in production.

 - Close-to-zero performance overhead on dev/testing
 - **Zero** performance overhead on production (code gets stripped unless told otherwise)